TynanSylvester/TyD/Readme.md

 By Tynan Sylvester

 This project is not yet considered stable.
-The current version is 0.1.0.
+The current version is 0.2.0.

 You can use [TyDSharp, a simple C# implementation of the TyD language.](https://github.com/tyd-lang/TyDSharp)

 ## Purpose

-TyD is a simple text data language designed for:
+TyD is an easy-to-edit text data language designed for:

 * **Game data** like enemy types, spells, terrain types, and so on.
-* **User config data** like resolution, difficulty, and user accounts.
+* **User config data** like screen resolution, difficulty, and user accounts.

 Since Tynan is an indie game developer (known for RimWorld), TyD was created with indie games in mind.
 However, it could be used for many other types of software as well.